LukasMurdock/LukasMurdock.github.io/_pages/about.md

 I elevator pitch myself as a Designer, Developer, and Marketer, but here I try to give a more extensive view of who I am by taking a look at things I’ve spent my time learning.
 These are all things where I understand the joys and pains of using them, but I wouldn’t call myself a master of anything.

 ### Core Values
+- [Tsuyoku Naritai](https://www.lesswrong.com/posts/DoLQN5ryZ9XkZjq5h/tsuyoku-naritai-i-want-to-become-stronger)–I want to become stronger.
+    - The important thing is to do better, to keep moving ahead, to take one more step forward.
 - Process over outcome.
     - Infinite games over finite games
 - Think Less Wrong and act Long Now